agnes-riviere/ginette/README.md

 Some applications, such as `application/mini-LOMOS`, combine both Python and R.

+### Linear solvers

+The linear systems for flow and heat transport are solved by an iterative Krylov solver selected in `E_parametre.dat` with the `ysolv` parameter:

+- `BIC`: BiConjugate Gradient.
+It is available for compatibility with older input files, but is generally less robust than BiCGSTAB for nonsymmetric systems.
+- `CGS`: Conjugate Gradient Squared.
+This is the default choice in most applications and is appropriate for the small 1D systems used by the LOMOS stream-aquifer grid search.
+- `BIS`: BiCGSTAB with the diagonal preconditioner used by Ginette.
+It is a useful alternative for nonsymmetric systems when CGS converges slowly.
+- `ILU`: BiCGSTAB with an ILU(0) preconditioner.
+It is intended for larger or more difficult systems, especially systems with strong contrasts in permeability or thermal properties, but the extra preconditioning cost is unnecessary for small 1D systems.

+There is no universally best solver: the choice depends on the matrix and must be checked against convergence diagnostics and, where possible, an analytical benchmark.
+For the 30-cell 1D stream-aquifer case, `CGS`, `BIS`, and `ILU` reproduced the same analytical reference result after a clean compilation;
+`CGS` is therefore retained as the practical default.
+The compiled `ginette` binary must be rebuilt after changing `src/ginette_V2.f90`, otherwise an older solver implementation may still be executed.

 Different applications are available in the `application` directory.
 The most actively maintained ones are described below; each has its own `README.md` with full usage instructions.

 ### Benchmarking and code verification